yandex/yatagan/api/dynamic/module.md

 (RT backend).

 Specializes base [:api] dependency.
-Provides an entry-point implementation [Dagger][com.yandex.daggerlite.Dagger], that uses the same logic, as AP backends, at runtime to process annotations.
+Provides an entry-point implementation [Dagger][com.yandex.yatagan.Dagger], that uses the same logic, as AP backends, at runtime to process annotations.
 The components and other required interfaces are implemented using `java.lang.reflect.Proxy` mechanism.

 ## Optimized variant

-One can depend on pre-optimized variant of this artifact: `com.yandex.daggerlite:api-dynamic-optimized:<version>`.
+One can depend on pre-optimized variant of this artifact: `com.yandex.yatagan:api-dynamic-optimized:<version>`.
 It may provide improved performance in comparison with the default variant.

 ## Validation